Teacher Education Program Requirements

 Dispositions adopted by the School of Education Teacher Education Program are:

-- Professionalism: dependability and reliability; honesty, trustworthiness, ethics; enthusiasm, love of learning and commitment to the profession.
+• Professionalism: dependability and reliability; honesty, trustworthiness, ethics; enthusiasm, love of learning and commitment to the profession.

-- Valuing human diversity: showing respect and sensitivity to the learning needs and abilities of all individuals, and to their diverse cultures, languages, races, and family compositions; striving for best practices to address the diverse learning needs and abilities of all individuals and to address their diverse cultures, languages, races, and family compositions; and collaboration with diverse peers, professional colleagues, staff and families.
+• Valuing human diversity: showing respect and sensitivity to the learning needs and abilities of all individuals, and to their diverse cultures, languages, races, and family compositions; striving for best practices to address the diverse learning needs and abilities of all individuals and to address their diverse cultures, languages, races, and family compositions; and collaboration with diverse peers, professional colleagues, staff and families.

-- Professional development: ongoing acquisition of knowledge; development of research-based practices; assessment of one’s own performance and reflection on needed improvements.
+• Professional development: ongoing acquisition of knowledge; development of research-based practices; assessment of one’s own performance and reflection on needed improvements.

 Teacher Education Program Degree Requirements

-- All requirements of the student’s major.
+• All requirements of the student’s major.

-- The University Core Curriculum.
+• The University Core Curriculum.

-- EDUC 211, EDUC 214, EDUC 301, EDUC 302, EDUC 303, EDUC 308, EDUC 313, EDUC 319, EDUC 401A, in the professional education sequence (with a grade of C or better).
+• EDUC 101 (Elementary Education and Early Childhood majors only), EDUC 211, EDUC 214, EDUC 301, EDUC 302, EDUC 303, EDUC 308 (not required for Special Education Majors), EDUC 313, EDUC 319, EDUC 400 (Special Education majors only), EDUC 401A, in the professional education sequence (with a grade of C or better).

-- ENGL 101 and ENGL 102 with a grade of C or better.
-(The two composition courses are a prerequisite for admission).
+• ENGL 101 and ENGL 102 with a grade of C or better.

-- Teacher candidates must receive a grade of C or better in all courses in one’s major and endorsement area(s) to receive entitlement for teacher licensure.
+• Teacher candidates must receive a grade of C or better in all courses in one’s major and endorsement area(s) to receive entitlement for teacher licensure.

-- CI 360 is required of all secondary teacher candidates unless otherwise specified in the major.
+• EDUC 360 is required of all secondary teacher candidates unless otherwise specified in the major.

 Professional Education Sequence Degree Requirements

-Depending on major | 30-32 | |||
+Depending on major 35-36

-Basic Professional Preparation: EDUC 211; EDUC 214; EDUC 313; EDUC 319; EDUC 308 | 15 | |||
+Basic Professional Preparation: EDUC 101 (Elementary Education and Early Childhood majors only); EDUC 211; EDUC 214; EDUC 313; EDUC 319; EDUC 308 (Special Education majors take EDUC 400 in lieu of EDUC 308) 15-18

-Courses with Clinical Practice EDUC 301; EDUC 302; EDUC 303 | 3 | |||
+Courses with Clinical Practice: EDUC 301; EDUC 302; EDUC 303 3

-EDUC 400 (SPED only) | 6 | |||
+EDUC 400 (SPED only) 5

-Professional Semester of Student Teaching EDUC 401A | 12 | |||
+Professional Semester of Student Teaching EDUC 401A 12

 Student Teaching